 O’Donnell Consulting performs forensic investigations of structural collapses, industrial accidents and product liability issues.

-Give us a call to talk about your forensic engineering needs.
+Give us a call to discuss your technical needs.